 9. For the logos, I just printed them out on regular paper, cut around them carefully and glued them on.
 You could also paint them or use a paint pen or even vinyl if you have a fancy craft cutting machine!

-And here’s the finished product!
+And here’s the finished DIY play mailbox!
 The kids really had a lot of fun playing with them and it took less than two hours and under $5 to make two of them!

 If you liked this, you may also like some of my other posts…